M e e t t h e V i n t n e r s

 D r M a x H a h n

-Those families are remembered in the names of the guest bedrooms in the stately manor house that is now home to Elgin Vintners, luxury accommodation for visitors and a scenic venue for special events.
+As a tribute, those families are remembered in the names of the guest bedrooms in the stately manor house that is now home to Elgin Vintners,

 But, he says, “I never dreamed I would own THIS farm”.